 When you lose coverage or move out of your service area, you’ll need proof of these changes.
 Once you have documentation, you can start shopping plan options.

 With Guaranteed Issue rights, you have limitations on which policies are available.
-For example, if your newly eligible, you can only enroll in Plan G, D, B, or A without underwriting requirements.
+For example, if you’re newly eligible, you can only enroll in Plan G, D, B, or A without underwriting requirements.

 However, those on Medicare before 2020 can only choose Plan A, B, C, or F with no underwriting questions.